riptano/astra-portal-getting-started/loadDataIntoAstraDB/README.md

 - Verify both datasets using the CQL Console

 # Prerequisites
-While not required for ALL of the following sections you'll want to have
+While not required for _all_ of the following sections you'll want to have
 - Access to a local terminal
 - Java 8 or higher

 ## 1 Create a database to explore data loading
-While you don't _have to_ use the following database and keyspace name, it would be best if you do to follow the examples below.
-If not, you'll have to replace out your own values.
+While you don't _have_ to use the following database and keyspace name, it would be best if you do to follow the examples below.
+If not, you'll have to replace with your own values.

 First off, create a database with the following database and keyspace name with the button below.
 Once complete, come back here and continue in the next section.